acureau/wobl/docs/Notes.md

 Draw a circle on a piece of paper and put a point at its center.
 This center point is at Y coordinate zero, the top of your circle is at Y coordinate 1, and the bottom of your circle is at Y coordinate -1.
 Draw a line from the center to the right edge of the circle.
 Put your finger where this line ends and move it counter-clockwise along the circle, a line between your fingertip and the center of the circle form an angle with the line you drew.
 This angle is the input the sine function expects, and the Y coordinate of your fingertip is what it returns.Now imagine you move your finger at a constant rate along the circle's circumference and plot it out on a graph.
 The Y axis representing the height of your finger at each second, and the X axis representing time.
 The resulting graph would plot a sine wave.

 This is one piece of the puzzle, but how do we actually describe this movement mathematically?
 We use two variables: time and frequency.
 Time refers to the time in seconds at which we want to plot a point (or sample).
 Frequency refers to the amount of complete oscillation cycles per second.
-One full cycle of the circle is equal to `2*PI` radians, and we multiply this by `frequency * time` (the amount of cycles that have occured at the given time) to get the input angle for the sine function.
+One full cycle of the circle is equal to `2*PI` radians, and we multiply this by `ft` (the amount of cycles that have occured at the given time) to get the input angle for the sine function.
 We can specify the "starting point" along the circle by providing an offset called phase.
 Finally, since the sine function returns a value between -1 and 1 we multiply it by another variable called amplitude, which controls the amplitude range of the resulting sine wave.
 We perceive this as volume.
 Putting it all together we get the following formula.

 `A * sin(2πft + p)`